UXSoc/uxsoc-apps-cms/src/pages/index.md

       The AVP of Documentations handles taking photos and videos of events made, they also keep all media well-organized and stored safely, and leads the team that manages this documentation.
     positions:
       - description: >-
           - Document organizational events and activities through photos and videos, ensuring high quality and relevance.

           - Create and maintain a comprehensive archive of all media content, ensuring proper labeling and long-term storage.

           - Oversee and manage the documentation team, providing guidance and support to ensure effective and efficient media capturing and handling.

         title: Responsibilities
-    title: "\U0001f3a8 AVP for Documentations"
+    title: "🎨 AVP for Documentations"
     video: >-
       <iframe width="560" height="315"
-      src="https://www.youtube.com/embed/GWigEHMxlGY" title="YouTube video
+      src="" title="YouTube video
       player" frameborder="0" allow="accelerometer; autoplay; clipboard-write;
       encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 ---